AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/An Introduction to Classes.md

 developer comes along and ignorantly decides to modify the player's health directly, ignoring the _updateHealth()_ function.
 Now, the healthbar never gets updated and the amount of health the player actually has is different from what's displayed on-screen.
 This is utterly game-breaking.
 The access modifiers _public_, _private_, and _protected_ solve this problem.

+For the sake of simplicity, I'm only going to talk about _public_ and _private_ here.
+Members of a class (data members of functions) that are public are fully accessible.
+Above, we were able to access the individual stats of the _Player_ 'steve' via the member-access operator (.) — this would not be the case if the members were private.
+Private members are only accessible internally by other members of the class.
+To work with or modify these private methods, _get_ and _set_ functions (called getters and setters) are used.
+Unlike constructors, which are special because of a property of the language, getters and setters are purely convention, but should still be recognized and used for clarity's sake.